API Reference¶

 |

-List of assets to upload.
+List of artifacts to upload.

 TYPE: